 Solar Site Types

-Ground based: While ground based panels may seem the most clear cut and simple of solar installations, they too can have issues with inspection.
-For example, given the amount of land space they consume they are often used in remote or hard to access areas.
-These areas may also exist in harsh conditions such as in the desert or mountains.
-Also, in such areas where land is usually less costly and less populated, they can be ideal for very large solar sites.
-These sites can be so large that they are impossible to check manually, i.e. by the time an inspection is completed, the next inspection will be required.
+Ground-based: While ground-based panels may seem the most clear-cut and simple of solar installations, they, too, can have issues with inspections.
+For example, given the land space they consume, they are often used in remote or hard-to-access areas.
+These areas may also exist in harsh conditions, such as deserts or mountains.
+Also, they can be ideal for very large solar sites in such areas where land is usually less costly and less populated.
+These sites can be so large that they are impossible to check manually, i.e., the next inspection will be required when an inspection is completed.
 All of these situations make them ideal for drone inspections.

-Roof based: Popular in urban areas and an excellent use of unfeasible space, rooftop installations have ample benefits.
+Roof-based: Popular in urban areas and excellent use of unfeasible space, rooftop installations have ample benefits.
 However, one of their cons is the difficulty of access and therefore, inspection.
 This location also presents a concern for the safety of inspection personnel.
 All of these issues are resolved with a drone inspection.
 While there can be more restrictions in urban areas for flying drones, Sitemark assists by providing an approved drone operator if needed.
-In addition to the solar panels, the drone inspection also identifies other problems rooftop concerns such as thermal leakage.
+In addition to the solar panels, the drone inspection also identifies other problems rooftop concerns, such as thermal leakage.

-Split-cell: Split cell technology is a new cell architecture that increases voltage by halving the size of the silicon chips.
-By cutting the standard cell in half and bus-barring it, they have the advantage of increasing efficiency, lowering voltage and lowering the operating temperature.
+Split-cell: Split-cell technology is a new cell architecture that increases voltage by halving the size of the silicon chips.
+By cutting the standard cell in half and bus-barring it, they have the advantage of increasing efficiency and lowering the voltage and operating temperature.
 These last two benefits increase module longevity through decades of thermal cycling, eliminating hot spots.
 Also, split cell panels are stronger than traditional modules.